 The Prospective Marriage visa is part of a 2 step process that leads to Permanent Residency in Australia for the Applicant.
 The Prospective marriage visa works in conjunction with the Partner visa, which is the 2nd step.
 The 1st step is to apply for the Prospective Marriage visa and then the Applicant will be eligible to apply the Partner visa.

 Once the Fiancé (Prospective Marriage) visa is granted

 Once the Prospective Marriage visa is granted the Applicant has nine (9) months from the date of the grant of the visa in which he or she must travel to Australia, marry their Sponsor and submit a Partner visa application.
 It is also a strict condition that the Applicant and Sponsor must not marry prior to the Applicant’s arrival into Australia.
 As soon as the Applicant arrives in Australia on their Prospective Marriage visa they will have full work rights.

 It is important that both the Applicant and Sponsor are fully aware of all the conditions attached to a Prospective Marriage visa and the serious consequences of non-compliance.

-The Fiancé visa will allow the Applicant to enter and leave Australia as many times as he or she wishes within the visa validity period.
+The Fiancé visa will allow the applicant to enter and leave Australia as many times as you wish within the visa validity period.